 Here is what to expect from your hearing evaluation:

-- Word Recognition Score - During this test I will have you repeat words at a comfortably loud level.
-The words will begin with a carrier phrase "say the word..."
-This test allows me to see if I make the words loud enough, how well are you able to understand them.
-Patients who have a high word recognition score will do well with hearing aids, since the increase in volume allows them to understand speech very well.
+- Word Recognition Score: During this test I will have you repeat words at a comfortably loud level.
+The words will begin with a carrier phrase "say the word".
+This test reveals whether you can understand the words if I make them loud enough.
+Patients who have a high word recognition score will do well with hearing aids as the increase in volume allows them to understand speech very well.

 Upon completion of the test, you will be counseled on the next step of treatment.
 Sometimes, a medical condition exists in which it is best to see an Ear, Nose, and Throat Physician.
-If no medical condition exists and hearing loss is present, you will be scheduled for a hearing aid consultation where we will discuss your hearing aid options and even allow you to try them for yourself.
+If no medical condition exists and hearing loss is present, you will be scheduled for a hearing aid consultation where we will discuss your hearing aid options and even allow you to try them out for yourself.